brianadams2337/acme-shop-flo/docs/migration/migration-demoshop.md

 In Nuxt 3 we will use [nuxt-viewport](https://nuxt.com/modules/nuxt-viewport).
 We added the `./config/breakpoints.ts` file where we have all the breakpoints defined.
 We use that for the `tailwind` and for the `nuxt-viewport` config so that we have those two in sync.
-As for the usage, it remains the same since we introduced the `useViewportBreakpoints` (composable name only changed) composable wrapper, but still you have the option to use `viewport` directly as it is shown in the example bellow:
+Current usage of the breakpoint handling is different which will be seen in the example bellow:

 ```vue
 <template>